0xSero/partisia-docs/docs/smart-contracts/smart-conract-tools-overview.md

 ### abi-client

 Our Smart Contract Binary Interface Client Library.
 It offers a standard binary interface for deploying contracts and creating transactions, making it ideal for several use cases:

 - Creating binary RPC, which calls an action with parameters on a smart contract.
 - Decode binary contract states to readable types.
 - Decode binary parts of transactions and events.

 ABI-Client is created in the following languages:

 - [Java](https://gitlab.com/partisiablockchain/language/abi/abi-client/-/tree/main?ref_type=heads)
 - [TypeScript](https://gitlab.com/partisiablockchain/language/abi/abi-client-ts)

-When using the abi-client we generally recommend using codegen when possible for a more straightforward and plug-and-play interaction with the blockchain.
+When using the abi-client using codegen can help you as a developer to create a plug-and-play interactions with the blockchain.
 Abi-client can be used to read from contracts that is not necessarily linked to a specific contract on the blockchain.
+The strength of [codegen](#the-abi-codegen-tool-abi-codegen) compared to abi-client is to handle specific contracts you want to work with.
+Whereas abi-client is more generalistic in its approach to contracts not already know to the system.
 We have created an [example client](#example-client) to showcase how to work with the abi-client.

 ### zk-client